magnusdv/ribd/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* As requested, replaced all T/F with TRUE/FALSE

+## Resubmission
+This is a resubmission.
+In this version I have:

 * As requested, removed code in examples that was commented out.

 * Some additional very minor cleanups of examples